CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 Note: Make a JFrame

 ### Completed

+- A user needs a GUI menu system so that they can navigate the program (DONE)

+Estimate: 2 hours

 - A user needs a status bar so that they can be notified when errors in the program occur (DONE)